 Series C in 2008

-OptiMedica Corporation is a Silicon Valley-based ophthalmic device company founded in 2004, dedicated to enhancing patient outcomes through innovative technologies.
-The company focuses on developing a reproducible, noninvasive technique to improve cataract surgery by utilizing femtosecond laser technology, which aims to replace the inconsistent manual steps traditionally associated with the procedure.
-This advancement is designed to provide cataract surgeons and their patients with improved precision, control, and performance.
-OptiMedica has successfully completed clinical trials of its Catalys Precision Laser System, yielding promising results.
-Although the system is not yet available for sale in the United States, the company anticipates launching it in U.S. and international markets.
+OptiMedica Corporation, established in 2004 and based in Silicon Valley, is a global ophthalmic device company focused on enhancing patient outcomes through innovative technologies.
+The company is dedicated to transforming cataract surgery by developing a reproducible, noninvasive technique that utilizes femtosecond laser technology to replace traditional manual steps, which can be inconsistent.
+This approach aims to provide cataract surgeons with improved precision, control, performance, and efficacy.
+OptiMedica has conducted clinical trials for its Catalys Precision Laser System, yielding promising results.
+Although the system is not available for sale in the United States at this time, OptiMedica anticipates launching it in both U.S. and international markets.

 Labcyte